diesimo-ai/self-driving-car-projects/p3-self-driving-vehicle-control/readme.md

 ## Overview

-This is a baseline self-driving controller which drives a car around a track in Carla simulator.
+This is a self-driving controller which tracks waypoints and navigates effectively along the racetrack in Carla simulator.

 <img src="./doc/racetrack-waypoints.png" width="520" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-The controller gets a sorted list of `waypoints` of path trajectory of a racing track, which are equally spaced and navigates the full track effectively.
+The controller gets a sorted list of `waypoints` of path trajectory of a racetrack, which are equally spaced in the track.

 ```python
 class Controller2D(object):